Climate Consortium Denmark: House of Green

-On September 5, 2013, House of Green was inaugurated by H.R.H.
+On September 5, 2013, the House of Green was inaugurated by H.R.H.
 Crown Prince Frederik of Denmark, the official patron of State of Green.

-House of Green was a project intended to be a unique visitor and exhibition centre with meeting facilities and a showroom, where Danish businesses, industry organisations and public institutions could welcome foreign commercial and political decision-makers and introduce them to the Danish competencies within clean-tech.
+House of Green was a project intended to be a unique visitor and exhibition centre with meeting facilities and a showroom, where Danish businesses, industry organisations, and public institutions could welcome foreign commercial and political decision-makers and introduce them to the Danish competencies within clean-tech.

-On February 5, 2019, House of Green was re-inaugurated by the Crown Prince after a comprehensive modernisation of the centre.
+On February 5, 2019, the House of Green was re-inaugurated by the Crown Prince after a comprehensive modernisation of the centre.

 The platform

 In 2018, the organisation re-launched the website into a platform, where Danish companies, organizations and authorities within the energy, water, cities and circular economy can present and market their green efforts.
 The aim of the platform was to create knowledge and relationships between stakeholders working for green and innovative solutions.
 The scope of the organisation was inherently international, focusing on the possibilities of using Danish cleantech solutions in foreign markets.